NAGC 63rd Annual Convention

 The federal government does not provide funding directly to local school districts for programs and services for gifted and talented students.

 The only federal program for gifted children is the Jacob K. Javits Gifted and Talented Students Education Act, which focuses on identifying and serving students who are traditionally under-represented in gifted and talented programs (minority students, students from low income backgrounds or who are English language learners, and children with disabilities) to help reduce gaps in achievement and to encourage the establishment of equal educational opportunities for all U.S. students.
 The program funds applied research and the National Research Center on the Gifted and Talented.
+In fiscal year 2014 the Javits program received $5 million in federal funds.

 The Common Core language arts and mathematics standards have been written to uphold and advance high standards for all students.
 For advanced students, however, fidelity to grade-level standards will limit learning.
 The drafters of the Common Core did not write standards for advanced learners and have acknowledged that some students will be ready to move beyond these standards before the end of the year.